 Caulking tubes made of cardboard are used to dispense caulking material, which seals joints and seams in construction applications.
 The caulking tubes are often lined with aluminum foil or kraft paper and spiral wound to increase the holding strength of the tube.
 The tube is typically inserted into a caulking gun and equipped with a plastic nozzle or spout and a plastic cap at the end.

 Calking tubes are used in caulking guns for the administration of industrial adhesives and sealants.
 When pressure is applied to a caulking gun’s trigger-like handle, a plunger forces the caulking out of the end of the tube in a controlled fashion.
-Some caulking tubes are already pressurized, and therefore do not require the assistance of a gun in order to apply caulk.
-Caulking tubes are mainly used in the construction industry to aid in sealing appliances in kitchens and bathrooms, tiling and cracks in window and door frames and along the joining of walls.
-Sealing any openings in walls, floors and ceilings increases the energy efficiency of a room or house and creates a watertight seal.
-Kraft tubes are also used to apply caulk to cracks and seams in boilers, piping and water vessels.
+Some caulking tubes are already pressurized and do not require the assistance of a gun to apply caulk.
+Caulking tubes are mainly used in the construction industry to aid in sealing appliances in kitchens and bathrooms, tiling and cracks in window and door frames, and along the joining of walls.
+Sealing any openings in walls, floors, and ceilings increases the energy efficiency of a room or house and creates a watertight seal.
+Kraft tubes are also used to apply caulk to cracks and seams in boilers, piping, and water vessels.
 As an alternative to plastic, paper tubes are not recyclable because their interior is hard to clean when it has been contaminated with the caulking epoxy material.